 Our first tip is this—travel at quieter times if possible, and try to avoid peak seasons and weekends.
-Travelling can be stressful at the best of times, but if you or your travel companion suffers from dementia, airports and stations can be very confusing.
-Changes in environment can trigger wandering.
+Travelling can be stressful at the best of times, but if you or your travel companion live with dementia, airports and stations can be very confusing.
+Changes in environment can result in the person living with dementia walking away.
 If you are travelling with someone with dementia, make a mental note of their clothing and perhaps carry a photo of them in case you lose touch with them.

 Be sure to bring a bag of essentials with you at all times.
 This should include medications, travel itinerary, a comfortable change of clothes, water, snacks and activities for both you and the person with dementia.